hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 sftp> get -Pr *
 sftp> exit

-// delete SFTP server container, fip and SFTP server password file
+// delete SFTP server container, fip, and SFTP server password file
 $ ./util.sh clean
 ```

-> A fip will be attached to the SFTP server container automatically, in this case the fip is `209.177.92.169`
+> A fip will be attached to the SFTP server container automatically, in this case, the fip is `209.177.92.169`

 > The script was tested under MacOS and CentOS.

 # FAQ

-## 1.No more image quota for use
+## 1. No more image quota for use

-Please delete a image
+Please delete an image
 ```
 $ hyper rmi <image>
 ```

-## 2.No more container quota for use
+## 2. No more container quota for use

 Please delete a container
 ```